buildit/document-infrastructure/README.md

-# Fargate with Terraform
+# Document Search Infrastructure With Terraform

-Example repository to deploy an ECS cluster hosting a web application.
+Infrastructure for Document Search Application